johnagrillo62/yaml-project/README.md

 Most YAML libraries don't fully implement the 1.2 spec.
 Many fail on edge cases around block scalars, chomping indicators, multi-line plain scalars, flow collections, and directive handling.
 These parsers are generated directly from the formal grammar — they handle the full spec by construction.

-## The future: AI should build atoms, not code
+## The future: atoms, not code

-The traditional approach to AI-assisted programming is to generate code.
+The traditional approach to code generation is to produce code directly.
 The problem is that generated code is dead on arrival — the moment the spec changes, the requirements shift, or you want to add error messages, you regenerate and lose everything, or you hand-edit and lose the ability to regenerate.

-The future of AI is not generating code.
-It is building **atoms** — the small, composable, auditable specifications that projectors use to generate code.
+The better approach is building **atoms** — the small, composable, auditable specifications that projectors use to generate code.
 A target spec is an atom.
 The grammar is an atom.
 The concern layer that adds error messages is an atom.

 This project illustrates the concept:

 - **Spec changes?** Update the grammar atom, regenerate all 18 parsers in seconds.
 - **Better error messages?** Update the concern atom, regenerate.
-- **New language?** AI writes a 300–500-line target spec atom, the projector does the rest.
+- **New language?** Write a 300–500-line target spec atom, the projector does the rest.
 - **New format entirely?** Write a new grammar atom, reuse every target spec.

-AI should not be writing 2,000-line parsers.
-AI should be writing 300–500-line atoms that a projector expands into 2,000-line parsers.
+Nobody should be writing 2,000-line parsers by hand.
+Write 300–500-line atoms that a projector expands into 2,000-line parsers.
 The atoms are small enough to audit, version, and understand.
 The generated output is verified by test suites, not by reading code.

-When AI builds atoms instead of code, nothing is thrown away.
+When you build atoms instead of code, nothing is thrown away.
 Every regeneration is faithful to every atom.
 The code is always in sync with the spec.
 This is how we should be building software.

 This idea is not new.
 John McCarthy saw it in 1958 when he created Lisp — code and data in the same domain.
 Futamura formalized it in 1971.
 This project is a practical proof that they were right.

 ## Author

-Claude, directed by John Grillo
+John Grillo

-John Grillo is a full-time C++ programmer whose hobby over the last 20 years has been metaprogramming — always wanting something better, always searching for the next level of code generation.
-He finally reached the end of the road with a Futamura projector, built with AI.
+Full-time C++ programmer whose hobby over the last 20 years has been metaprogramming — always wanting something better, always searching for the next level of code generation.
+He finally reached the end of the road with a Futamura projector.

 More languages soon.

 ## License

 MIT